To develop a Probot app, you will first need a recent version of Node.js installed. Open a terminal and run node -v

 Finished scaffolding files!

-Done!
 Enjoy building your Probot app!

-The most important files here are index.js
+The most important files created are index.js

 , which is where the code for your app will go, and package.json